Numerical Schemes for Rough Parabolic Equations: Settings and schemes

 \

-\textbf{Example:} The main process we have in mind in this paper is the ($m$-dimensional) fractional Brownian motion $x=B^H$ with Hurst index $H>1/3$.
-It has been indeed proved in \cite{CQ} that this process satisfies Assumption \textbf{(X2)$_\ga$} (and accordingly Assumption \textbf{(X1)$_\ga$}) for any $1/3<\ga <H$, when taking for $x^M$ the linear interpolation of $x$ with uniform mesh $\frac{1}{M}$, ie
+\textbf{Example:} As pointed out in the introduction, the main process that we have in mind in this paper is the ($m$-dimensional) fractional Brownian motion $x=B^H$ with Hurst index $H>1/3$.
+It has been indeed proved in \cite{CQ} that this process satisfies Assumption \textbf{(X2)$_\ga$} (and accordingly Assumption \textbf{(X1)$_\ga$}) for any $1/3<\ga <H$, when taking for $x^M$ the linear interpolation of $x$ with uniform mesh $\frac{1}{M}$, i.e.,

+To be more specific, the following bound has been proved in \cite{DNT}, and it allows us to derive Corollary \ref{cor-intro-fbm} from Theorem \ref{theo-rough}. \begin{proposition} Let $x=B$ be a $m$-dimensional fBm with Hurst index $H>1/3$, and let $B^M$ be its linear interpolation with mesh $1/M$.
+Then, for any $1/3<\ga <H$, there exists an almost surely finite random variable $C_\ga$ such that